 Write a 7 to 9-page paper about the theory of development/spiritual formation proposed by one of the following theorists: Jerome Berryman, Sophia Cavaletti, David Elkind, James Fowler, Lawrence Kohlberg, Jean Piaget, Erik Erikson, Albert Bandura, Lev Vygotsky.
 Email your selection to dpeavey@nobts.edu.
-Theorists are assigned on a firstcome first-served basis.
-Requests should be submitted no later than January 19.
+Theorists are assigned on a first-come first-served basis.
+Requests should be submitted no later than August 22.